tracim/tracim/backend/README.md

     pip install -r requirements-db-mysql.txt

-If you want to store file on s3, you need to install s3 driver:
+If you want to store files on s3, you need to install the S3 driver:

     pip install -r requirements-storage-s3.txt